Rajin9601/rajin9601.github.io/resume.md

 ## Experience
+* Android Programmer at VCNC.
+Developing Android Application for Between <sup>2017.7 - </sup>
+* Internship at 42 Company.
+Developing Contents Crawler for Slide <sup>2016.12 - 2017.1</sup>
+    * Used Ruby on Rails(Active Admin), AngularJS, PhantomJS.
 * Internship at Ultracaption.
 Developing iOS Application for PLAIN <sup>2015.07 - 08</sup>
     * Used Objective-C and Swift, developed Today-Extension.
-* Internship at 42 Company.
-Developing Contents Crawler for Slide <sup>2016.12 - 2017.1</sup>
-    * Used Ruby on Rails(Active Admin), AngularJS, PhantomJS.

 ## Awards and Honors